ericguan04/stock_market_project/README.md

 ## Stock Market Prediction Project
 Personal project built with:
 * XGBoost: ML Decision Tree algorithm used for predicting tomorrow's stock data
+* sklearn: Random Forest Classifier (ML Decision Tree algorithm) used for prediction
 * yfinance: For retrieving up-to-date stock market data sets
 * Streamlit: Used to visualize the project on the web

 This project is a web application that allows the user to input a ticker symbol and view raw stock data, such the dataframe and chart

-Includes a button to run the prediction algorithm which returns the likelihood the stock will increase tomorrow
+Includes an option to choose the desired model type and a button to run the prediction algorithm which returns the likelihood the stock will increase tomorrow

 ## How it Works
 New column called "Tomorrow" is created by shifting the closing price by 1, revealing tomorrow's stock price for each day.